BOOKS

 Weaving passages of haiku with her beguiling photographs, and packaged in a luxe-cloth-wrapped case screenprinted with Tuft’s artwork featuring the Great Salt Lake, Journey’s End, this extraordinary book is a dramatic call to arms inspiring collective action for the critical preservation of nature.

-PRE-ORDER AT PHAIDON.COM
+AVAILABLE FOR PURCHASE AT PHAIDON.COM

 THE ARCTIC MELT: IMAGES OF A DISAPPEARING LANDSCAPE